Getting Away? 8 Things That Should Be in Your SuitcaseArticle posted in: Lifestyle

 Once you’re protected from the sun, get moving!
 Some research done in animals studies has found that exercise helps fight off jet lag—and while not every mouse or hamster study means results for people, anecdotal evidence from frequent travelers also suggests jet lag can be reduced in this way, and exercise has been shown to give your immune system a boost, which you’ll need after hours in a germ-filled plane.

-More important, it’s a great way to explore your new surroundings.
+More important, it’s a great way to explore your new surroundings while getting away.
 If you’re traveling for business, you can often miss everything about a city that isn’t in a conference room or hotel bar.
 Check the city’s chamber of commerce website to see if there are downloadable audio walking tours, or use TripAdvisor or a similar site to find a local hike—where that bug spray will come in handy.

 6. A list of local restaurants to check out, with a cheat sheet of what you’ll order